 1. The 1985 World Championships were hosted in Montréal 9 years after the 1976 Olympic Games.
 32 years after the 1985 World Championships Montréal will once again host the World Championships in the fall of 2017

-2. Last time a tie for the All-Around World Title was registered.
+2. A historic tie for the All-Around World Title was registered.
 Oksana Omelianchik and Yelena Shushunova tied for the gold medal.

 3. Originally neither Omelianchik nor Shushunova had qualified to the all-around final teammates Irina Baraksanova and Olga Mostepanova were pulled from the final to give Omelianchik and Shushunova the opportunity to compete.

 4. Daniela Silivas became World Champion on beam aged 13 (she was born in 1972) although at the time she was believed to be 15 (her passport marked her birth year as 1970)

 5. Present at those World Championships was Vera Kolesnikova, Viktoria Komova’s mother; those were the only World Championships she participated at.